umr-amap/centrafriplots/content/en/authors/nico_t/_index.md

 - People
 ---

-Nicolas Texier is PhD student and has been involved in the netwok since 2013.
+Nicolas Texier is nowadays a PhD student at the Université Libre de Bruxelles.
+H e has been involved in the netwok since 2013.

 He is also a specialist of the Gabonese Flora.
 See the [website](http://legacy.tropicos.org/Project/Threatened_Plants_Gabon) dedicated to the Endemic Gabonese flora.